Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA/WA_4_Redacted.md

 receiving the notice and if Provider objects to such changes both parties agree to discuss the objections.
 In any event, may implement the changes sixty (60) days after notifying Provider.
-Notwithstanding the foregoing, all Rate updates made pursuant to an External Source shall be governed by the "Updates to Rate(S) Based on External Sources" provision of the PCS.
+Notwithstanding the foregoing, all Rate updates made pursuant to an External Source shall be governed by the "Updates to Rate(s) Based on External Sources" provision of the PCS.
 Medicaid Affiliate Services.
-Provider acknowledges that arma is affiliated with health plans that offer similar benefits under similar programs as the programs covered hereunder ("Medicaid Affiliates").
+Provider acknowledges that —— is affiliated with health plans that offer similar benefits under similar programs as the programs covered hereunder (“Medicaid Affiliates").
 The parties acknowledge that Provider is not a Participating Provider in Medicaid Affiliate's Network for purposes of rendering services to Medicaid Members.
 However, in the event Provider treats a Medicaid Member of a Medicaid Affiliate, subject to Regulatory Requirements, Provider shall accept as payment in full the rates established by the Medicaid Affiliate's state program governing care to Medicaid Members.
 Such services must be Medicaid Covered Services under the Medicaid Affiliate's state program, and shall require prior authorization, except for Emergency Services and services for which a Medicaid Member is entitled to self-refer.
-Upon request, Lean shall coordinate and provide information as necessary between Provider and Medicaid Affiliate for services rendered to Medicaid Member.
+Upon request, amr shall coordinate and provide information as necessary between Provider and Medicaid Affiliate for services rendered to Medicaid Member.
 Reimbursement Specific to Provider Type
 The following will be reimbursed for facility services only: Acute Care Hospital, ASC, Behavioral Health Facility, Free Standing Birthing Center, Rehabilitation Facility and SNF.
 Professional services are excluded.
 Ambulance Provider Air and/or Ground shall be reimbursed in accordance with Regulatory Requirements for the applicable methodology based on the referenced fee schedule.
-If such reimbursement is based on an am Rate, the applicable state methodology on which such fee schedule is based, shall be used to determine the appropriate level of reimbursement.
+If such reimbursement is based on an a Rate, the applicable state methodology on which such fee schedule is based, shall be used to determine the appropriate level of reimbursement.
 Hospice reimbursement is inclusive of skilled nursing, home health aide, medical social worker services, dietary,